-DIY Backyard Privacy Screen
+Dad’s DIY Lattice Privacy Screen

-First, paint your “frame” before assembling the lattice.
-We used 1×4 pine as our frame that I painted white prior to starting the project.
 We needed to make 3 lattice vinyl fence privacy screens so we started with the 8′ section first.

 We used 8 x 1 – 5/8″ screws to create the lattice patio screen and used 10 x 3″ screws to attach the privacy screen to the existing post on the patio.

-Next step, I painted the 1×4’s before we assembled the privacy screen
+Next, I painted the 1×4’s before we assembled the privacy screen

-Creating a Lattice Panel
+Step 2 – Create a Lattice Panel

-You are essentially going to sandwich the lattice screen between your frame creating a lattice panel.
 Layout your frame (1×4 pine pieces cut to size), place your lattice on top and then add 1×4’s again on top of your lattice.

 You will basically be cutting 2 pieces of 1×4’s for each side.

 You want the side that you will see to be pretty, you do not want to be looking at screws!
-Look at my cute dad, he thinks I’m crazy :).

-Note how we staggered the screws, this is very important according to my daddio!
+Note how we staggered the screws.

-If you have a deck or patio that faces a grumpy neighbor, you could definitely make one of these DIY backyard privacy screens and just cut your frame and lattice to the size you need.
-This is an inexpensive way to get privacy easily and quickly!
+If you have a deck or patio that faces a grumpy neighbor, you could definitely make one of these DIY privacy screens and just cut your frame and lattice to the size you need.

 We used the same steps to create the other two lattice privacy panels.